NotRequiem/screenshare-tool/README.md

 2. The program requires administrator privileges.

 ## Currently in Development
-1. Detections for file executions using hive transactions that cannot be bypassed without low level kernel hooking.
+1. Detections for file executions using hive transactions.

 2. Detections for files without name and/or extension using System logs being reading and written by Windows constantly (so bypassers wont be able to modify it).